 Where Does $100 to United Israel Appeal Go?

-According to the IRS Form 990 (2016 for the year ending June 30, 2017), UIA reported $167 million in revenue, $161 million of which came from related organizations ($155 million from the Jewish Federation of North America) and nearly $5 million from government grants.
+According to the IRS Form 990 (2016 for the year ending June 30, 2017), UIA reported $167 million in revenue, $161 million of which came from related organizations ($155 million from the Jewish Federations of North America) and nearly $5 million from government grants.
 The remaining $1 million came from rental income and net gains on the sale of assets.

-UIA reported $174 million in expenses (not including nearly $7 million in depreciation), of which $1 million were expenses for compensation (although most of the staff compensation is paid by the Jewish Federation of North America), interest, travel and conferences, office expenses, legal fees, etc. Virtually all the revenue collected by UIA went towards grants.
+UIA reported $174 million in expenses (not including nearly $7 million in depreciation), of which $1 million were expenses for compensation (although most of the staff compensation is paid by the Jewish Federations of North America), interest, travel and conferences, office expenses, legal fees, etc. Virtually all the revenue collected by UIA went towards grants.

 UIA awarded $173 million in grants (399 of which were over $5,000) with the funds allocated to UIA’s overseas operating agent, the Jewish Agency for Israel.

 That UIA could award more in grants than revenue taken in is because of the organization’s net fund assets (they had the reserves to cover excess expenses).
 At year-end, UIA had $171 million in net fund assets.